christinaroise/Quarantine/Readme.md

 ```

 ## Project structure [NOT 100% COMPLETE]
-This is a multi page application.
+This is a single page application.
-- app/App.svelte handles the navigation between screens by using a bottomNavigation bar.
+- app/App.svelte handles the navigation between tabs by using a Tabs bar.
-- screens:
+- tabs/screens:
     - Dashboard.svelte
     - Browse.svelte
     - Library.svelte